ndcharles/ndcharles/README.md

-# Ndidi Charles Nweke--@ndcharles
+# Ndidi Charles Nweke (@ndcharles)

-I am engineering graduate who found himself in the classroom.
+An engineering graduate who found himself in the classroom.
 I am currently in data science/ML, which has been awesome so far🙌.
-My interests are in realilife applications of data science/ML especially, but not limited to: Business/marketing analytics and education.
+My interests are in real-life applications of data science/ML especially, but not limited to, business/marketing analytics and education.

 ## Fun fact
 ⚡ An analytically complex mind built for problem solving✨<br>